thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Everything," he said simply.
 "It showed me everything."

 He disappeared into the building, leaving behind a group of confused and increasingly worried colleagues.
-Twenty minutes later, they heard the decisive click of his quarters' door lock engaging.
+Twenty minutes later, they heard his quarters' door lock engage.

 Inside, Freitas sat at his small desk, staring at a blank report form.
 His hands trembled slightly as he started typing, trying to find words for experiences that defied conventional description.

 How do you explain to your superiors that everything they thought they knew about air combat had just become obsolete?

 Freitas began to write, knowing that his words would either change Portuguese military policy forever or end his career.

 Possibly both.

 But someone had to document what HARBINGER's aircraft could really do.

-Even if no one would believe it.

 ## Chapter 5: Assessment